UVC Disinfection Systems & Devices

 Retrofit UV Systems

-High-performance UV systems are easily fit into any HVAC system.
-If you need to keep your air disinfected and shield your coils from mould, then these are the systems for you.
+Easy retrofit high-performance UV systems for any HVAC system.
+Keep your air disinfected and shield your coils from mould, these are the systems for you.

 Medical UV Systems

 Air & Surface Pathogen Control

 Hospitals have been using UV Lights for over 50-years.
 UV light frees your surfaces and air of pathogens in just minutes.
 The perfect solution to protect the vulnerable.

 Food Safety UV Systems

 Surface and Product Disinfection

 UV is widely used in food production, to improve quality and to control hygiene during every process.
 LP manufactures UV-C systems for the industry, since 1987.

 Standalone UV Systems are ready to run and easy to use systems that fit every room perfectly.
 As they circulate the air, they kill bacteria and viruses with powerful UV light.

 UV-C treatment is ideal for well water, pond, cistern, or any source that present traces of microbiological pollution (ie. Coliforms, Streptococcus, Escherichia C.) and other microorganisms of various types, like moulds, spores, etc.